Brownsville Startup Attorneys & Lawyers

 Types of Businesses: What Are They?

 Also known as a business form, a business type determines a company's internal organization, types of officers, legal organization, tax strategy potential for shareholders, and level of personal liability.
-These are the most common business types:
+These are the most common

 - 7 min read